 There is no exact science to college admissions.
 The match categories help give you a general idea based upon your academic profile, past APS students’ college applications, and national data on college selectivity.
 That’s why you should apply to multiple colleges across all match categories so that you have options.

-Clicking on the college’s name will pull-up a blue box with some basic information.
+Clicking on the college’s name will pull up a blue box with some basic information.
 You can also choose “Click here to learn more about the college” below the blue box to go to the college’s page on College Scorecard.
-This is a helpful website that provides information on everything from average salary after graduation, percent of students who receive financial aid, student body demographics, fields of study, and much more.
+This is a helpful website that provides information on everything from average salaries after graduation to the percent of students who receive financial aid, student body demographics, fields of study, and much more.
 You can also compare colleges on College Scorecard.

 If you still want to learn more:

-- Explore other search tools like Georgia Student Financial Commission website or College Board Big Future website
+- Explore other search tools like the Georgia Student Financial Commission website or the College Board Big Future website.

 Example: George Washington might look like this GWashing1234@apsk12.org